1. How Money Really Works

 By transferring 1000 currency units from her credit column to her debt column, Lauren paid off part of her debt.
 And in doing so, she actually removed those 1000 units of currency from the system, leaving only 2000 currency units remaining.

-While there's more we can (and will) go on to talk about, having seen money being created, having seen it being transferred and eventually settled again, having seen the whole 'lifecycle' of money, we've already seen the most important things that we can know about money and a monetary economy:
+While there's more we can (and will) go on to talk about, having seen money being created, having seen it being transferred and eventually settled again, we've seen the whole 'lifecycle' of money.
+And that means we've already seen surely the most important things we can know about money and monetary economies:

 We've seen that debt is facilitated, not by the "lending" or "borrowing" of anyone else's money, but by creating new money, endogenously, within the system.